ggpwnkthx/Microsoft-Graph-SMTP-Relay/MIDDLEWARE.md

 ### Example of a middleware implementation

-Example middleware using the `before_sendmail` event to skip email submission
+Example middleware using the `skip_send` event to skip email submission

 ```python
 # app/middleware/skip_sendmail.py